 That’s why the following tips probably could work for anybody, but will be particularly useful to those of us that have been inaugurated into the Autoimmune Disease Club – against our wishes and to our daily dismay.

-1. Reduce The Chemical Burden on Your Body
+2. Reduce The Toxic Chemical Burden on Your Body

 Fight the inflammation = fight the weight gain.
 First step to your wellness.